ircluzar/RabbitWine/readme.md

 This is a web app for working with sticker packs: you can browse, customize, and export stickers.
 The interface is designed to be straightforward and easy to use.

+You can host the app on your own or use our free hosted version at [rabbit.wine]("http://rabbit.wine")

 ---

 ## Features